Travel takes you to the places you need to be. But the journey to the journey isn’t always such fun,

-Here are our top tips for a better travel experience!
+Here are my top tips for a better travel experience.

 By Alison Blackman

 The Journey to the Journey is a Process (the fun begins when you get there):

 Travel is fun, but it’s more fun once you get to your destination.

 These days the journey to your journey can be very stressful.